 - Children in kinship care or adoptive placements;

 - Looked After children in foster placement or residential care.

 Seasons for Growth

-Notre Dame Centre is the national license holder for Scotland and hosts the National Co-ordinator which is a Scottish Government funded post.
+Notre Dame Centre is the national license holder for Scotland and hosts the National Co-ordinator.
 Seasons for Growth is a loss and grief education programme provided to children and young people between the ages of 6-18.
 The core element of the programme is the social and emotional wellbeing of young people who have experienced significant loss due to death or family breakdown.
 The Centre provides training both in-house and on an outreach basis.
 See Seasons for Growth website for more information.